-The Ministry of Social Justice and Empowerment, on the 25th of September 2020, notified the Transgender Persons (Protection of Rights) Rules 2020 in exercise of its powers conferred under Section 22 of the Transgender Persons (Protection of Rights) Act 2019 (‘2019 Act’).
+The Ministry of Social Justice and Empowerment, on 25th September 2020, notified the Transgender Persons (Protection of Rights) Rules, 2020.
+The Rules were issued in exercise of its powers conferred under Section 22 of the Transgender Persons (Protection of Rights) Act 2019 (‘2019 Act’).
 The Rules have addressed the following points:

-- Welfare measures: Rule 10 provides that a welfare board be constituted to facilitate the access to schemes and welfare measures taken by the Government for the protection of transgender persons’ rights.
-The Rules further indicate that the Government must review all existing social, educational and health schemes to include transgender persons and to formulate new schemes in a manner to be transgender sensitive, non-stigmatizing and non-discriminatory.
-They direct creation of infrastructural facilities such as separate human immunodeficiency virus sero-surveillance centres, separate wards in hospitals, washrooms in establishments, temporary shelters and short-stay homes within two years from the coming into force of the Rules.
+- Welfare measures: Rule 10 provides that a Welfare Board be constituted to facilitate the access to schemes and welfare measures taken by the Government for the protection of transgender persons’ rights.
+The Rules further indicate that the Government must review all existing social, educational and health schemes to include transgender persons and to formulate new schemes to be transgender sensitive, non-stigmatizing and non-discriminatory.
+They direct the creation of infrastructural facilities such as separate human immunodeficiency virus (HIV) sero-surveillance centres, separate wards in hospitals, washrooms in establishments, temporary shelters and short-stay homes within two years from the coming into force of the Rules.

-- Provisions of Non-Discrimination: The Rules have provided mechanisms for ensuring non-discrimination of transgender persons in public life and the setting up Transgender Protection Cell under the charge of the District Magistrate and the Director-General of Police to monitor cases of offences against transgender persons.
+- Provisions of Non-Discrimination: The Rules have provided mechanisms for ensuring non-discrimination of transgender persons in public life.
+For example, the Rules require setting up a Transgender Protection Cell under the charge of the District Magistrate and the Director-General of Police to monitor cases of offences against transgender persons.

-- Equal Opportunity in Employment: Rule 11 provides that all establishments shall ensure that they provide a safe environment and equal opportunities by incorporating infrastructure adjustments, recruitment, employment benefits, promotion for transgender persons.
-Further, it is mandatory for all establishments to publish their Equal Opportunity policy.
+- Equal Opportunity in Employment: Rule 11 provides that all establishments shall ensure that they provide a safe environment and equal opportunities by incorporating infrastructure adjustments, recruitment, employment benefits and promotion for transgender persons.
+It is mandatory for all establishments to publish their Equal Opportunity policy.

-- Grievance Redressal: Rules direct the Government to establish a grievance redressed mechanism within one year and put into place a monitoring system for tracking the complaints.
-Further, Rule 13 provides that the complaints officer to enquire into the complaints within fifteen days of receiving the complaint and that the resolution of grievances takes place within thirty days from the day of the complaint filed.
+- Grievance Redressal: Rules direct the Government to establish a grievance redressal mechanism within one year and put into place a monitoring system for tracking the complaints.
+Further, Rule 13 provides that the complaints officer should be appointed.
+They should inquire into complaints within 15 days of receiving the complaint and the resolution of grievances should take place within 30 days from the filing.

-- National Council: It has been noted in the Rules that the National Institute of Social Defence shall give secretarial assistance to facilitate the discharge of functions of the National Council.
+- National Council: The Rules state that the National Institute of Social Defence shall give secretarial assistance to facilitate the discharge of functions of the National Council for Transgender Persons.

 READ THE FULL TEXT HERE